txdat/notes/obsidian/engineering/system design/README.md

 		- data is represented in key-value, document, wide column, or graph
 		- data is duplicated
 		- violate ACID properties
-		- eventual consistentcy: reach consistent state after a period of time
+		- eventual consistency: reach consistent state after a period of time
 		- easy horizontal scaling/sharding?
 		- key-value
 			- read/write operations in O(1), backed by memory or SSD